Viki-n/chord_book_v2/README.md

  - chords will be inserted into the comment and then ignored thogeher with the comment
  - chords will be inserted into the comment, displacing the initial hash, thus letting the comment appear in the product

-Any plain TeX code that can normally appear in a horizontal list can appear as part of both lyrics and chords
+Any plain TeX code that can normally appear in a horizontal list can appear as part of both lyrics and chords.

-#### Upcoming additions

- - Songs already in the repository are not cleaned up -- that is comming
+Notable exception to this is defining your own macros with parameters, since the hashtag (#) symbol has been stripped of its usual special meaning

 ### Compiling

  - Run make.py (tested for python 3.9, but 3.7 or above should work)
  - make sure to rewrite contents of titlepage.tex to your liking
  - compile songbook.tex using your favorite pdf plain TeX compiler (pdfcsplain is recommended for usage with czech characters)

+### Songs trash

+This directory contains songs that I do not know, like and/or want to learn, but which are still at least somewhat formatted into compatibility wiht the rest of the book.

 ## Further upcoming additions